IGNF/odeon/docs/generate.md

  * `train_val_split (optional, float between 0 and 1)`: the percentage of the training part over the validation part when we do the train/valt split
  * `compute_only_masks (optional, boolean, default value false)`: when we activate it, we compute only the mask
  * `dem (optional, boolean, default value false)`: rather we create a DEM (digital elevation model) band as the substration of DSM and DTM (whose has to be present in the image_layers declaration).
   Be careful, this option is centered on specific needs of our teams.
-You should prefer declare your own DME band in the image_layers section.
+You should prefer declare your own dem band in the image_layers section.
  * `append (optional, boolean, default value false)`: Appends patches if a dataset exists already in the output_path , or purge everything and create a fresh new Dataset if set to False.
 This option is interesting if you need to update an existing dataset (the csv will be updated too).